Yoric/ronin-time-bureaucrats/cultures-and-aliens.md

 >
 > My recommendation is that we cordon off their galaxy with a sanitation field, to make sure that their do not export their bloody war to our stars.
 Also, maybe it's me being prejudiced, but all the humans in this galaxy have a very yellow skin, so maybe there's a case of consanguinity that might explain why there can't be star peace around here?
 We should investigate who first settled this galaxy.
 >
-> Well, that's all for that space+time.
+> Well, that's all for that Space·Time.
 So, on we go, for another season of our discovery mission.
 Our next stop is a place called, er, Magic Britain, where last time, they were preparing for civil war.
 With any luck, _they_'ll be more reasonable."

 ## The Time Hierarchy